turingschool/career-development-curriculum/module_four/interview_prep_resources.md

 * Tell me about a time when you had to work closely with someone whose personality was very different from yours.
 * We all make mistakes we wish we could take back.
 Tell me about a time you wish you’d handled a situation differently with a colleague.
 * Describe a time when you had to interact with a difficult client.
 What was the situation, and how did you handle it?

 **Personal Growth & Self-Awareness Questions:**
 * What is an area of growth for you?
+* Tell me about a time you set a goal for yourself.
+How did you go about ensuring that you would meet your objective?
+* What’s hard about programming?
+* How do you deal with change?
+* What are some of your best professional/soft skills?
+* Describe your strengths.
+How have you seen these in practice as a developer?
+* Tell me about a time you failed.
+How did you deal with the situation?
+* What is your biggest weakness?
+* What is your greatest professional achievement so far?
+Why?
+* Where do you see yourself in 5 years?
+* How would your former boss/current classmates/instructors describe you?
+* When have you taken accountability for something even when it could have proven detrimental for you?
+* Describe a time when your team or company was undergoing some change.
+How did that impact you, and how did you adapt?
+* Tell me about the first job you’ve ever had.
+What did you do to learn the ropes?

+**Personal Growth & Self-Awareness Questions:**
+* What is an area of growth for you?